-Freeholder Joseph H. Vicari is an experienced and staunch advocate for consumers, seniors, education, tourism, and the local business community.
-He has served on the Ocean County Board of Chosen Freeholders since 1981 and is currently in his 13th term on the Board.
+Freeholder Director Joseph H. Vicari is an experienced and staunch advocate for consumers, seniors, education, tourism, and the local business community.
+The longest serving Freeholder in the State of New Jersey.
+Freeholder Director has served on the Ocean County Board of Chosen Freeholders since 1981 and is currently in his 13th term on the Board.
+He is serving as Director of the Board for the 12th time.

-A lifelong educator, Freeholder Vicari has given his support to the many programs at the nationally recognized Ocean County Vocational-Technical Schools, in addition to the partnership forged with Kean University providing local students with a four-year degree on the Ocean County College Campus.
-He is a staunch advocate for the new OCVTS Performing Arts Academy that is under construction on the college campus.
+A lifelong educator, Freeholder Director Vicari has given his support to the many programs at the nationally recognized Ocean County Vocational-Technical Schools, in addition to the partnership forged with Kean University providing local students with a four-year degree on the Ocean County College Campus.
+He is a staunch advocate for the new OCVTS Performing Arts Academy which opened in January, 2020.

 He continues to work with agencies and organizations that improve opportunities for business and job growth in the county as well as serving as liaison to the county seat’s Business Advisory Council.
 He works closely with Ocean County’s Workforce Investment Board to ensure training and education is available to help individuals qualify for employment opportunities.
 He continues to spearhead economic stimulus programs with partnerships between the County and with the military.
 A staunch supporter for Joint Base – McGuire, Dix, Lakehurst, Freeholder Vicari promotes the many economic benefits of the base as it relates to Ocean County.